cornerstonejs/dicomParser/README.md

 many types of clients so it makes sense to centralize data dictionary management in one place rather than burden each client with it.

-Data dictionaries are not required for most client use cases anyway I decided not to support it in this library at all.
+Data dictionaries are not required for most client use cases anyway so I decided not to support it in this library at all.
 For those use cases that do require a data dictionary, you can layer it on top of this library.
 An example of doing so is provided in the live examples.
 If you do want to know the VR, request the instance in an explicit transfer syntax and you can have it.
 If your Image Archive can't do this for you, get a new one - seriously.